-It’s kind weird to write about other people having success.
+It’s kinda weird to write about other people having success.
 Nevertheless, success is a success.
 Right?
 It’s as close as it can be because I’ll be talking about my good friends’ success.
 I’m sure that this story will be my own in a few months time.
-I know by now that it’s hard reality and quite easy to make Pinterest a full time job.
+I know by now that it’s a reality and quite easy to make Pinterest a full time job.
 So, let’s dig in 🙂 .

 This post contains affiliate links.
 See affiliate disclaimer here.